 by JUSTIN GRAFF

-Editor’s note: While casually listening to Pandora Radio one day in 2013, University of Oregon freshman Justin Graff was stunned by the powerful dialogue between organ and choir in a piece that popped up on his playlist.
+While casually listening to Pandora Radio one day in 2013, the UO freshman was stunned by the powerful dialogue between organ and choir in a piece that popped up on his playlist.
 “Part of me was glued to the chair while some other part of me shot through the roof,” he remembered.
 The composition turned out to be Arvo Part’s Statuit ei Dominus.
 “I was immediately excited by Pärt’s music and soon sought every .mp3 of his work I could find.
 I was blown away by the plethora of emotions in his music: ecstasy, joy, sadness, peace, tragedy, and nostalgia, to name a few.
 I was obsessed and I drove my friends mad with my rants about his music,” Graff admits.
 “I even had a poster of him above my apartment desk.”

-Estonian-born Arvo Pärt , known for combining the ancient tradition of sacred music with modern techniques, is greatly admired by many young composers.
+Estonian-born Arvo Pärt, known for combining the ancient tradition of sacred music with modern techniques, is greatly admired by many young composers.
 Backtrack, an online service that keeps record of classical music events, placed him number one on its 2014 list of top ten contemporary composers performed today.
 His choral music has been extremely popular and programmed around the world and locally as well.
-At last summer’s Oregon Bach Festival in Eugene, Grammy award winning conductor Craig Hella Johnson led the Berwick Chorus, guest vocalists, and the OBF Orchestra in a performance of Pärt’s Passio (a concert which Graff eagerly attended).

 For Graff, Pärt’s compositions aren‘t just a collection of stunning sounds with emotional capacity, but also thoughtfully crafted reflections on spirituality, achieved through his “tintinnabuli” (from the Latin for “bell”) method of composition, which Graff says “can be understood as humanity and the divine, as suffering and consolation, or as the present moment and eternity, among other things.
 The important thing, I think, is that the music is very complex yet does not require the listener to have a deep mystical or technical understanding for it to be powerful.”

-Graff, now a junior in music composition, began studying music in Vienna this past fall.
+Graff began studying music in Vienna in fall 2015.
 For the Thanksgiving holiday, he decided to take a solo trip.
 He glanced over a map of Europe and weighed his options.
 “In a sudden flash of insight, I knew where I wanted to go, needed to go: Tallinn, Estonia, the homeland of my favorite composer and musical hero.” — Gary Ferrington.

 The “bus” turned out to be a plain white van with ten seats and a plastic money-drawer attached to the dashboard.
 After half an hour of chatting with a young couple headed to a spa, I dismounted at the bus stop called Tornimäe.
 I remembered vaguely, from what I saw on the computer screen at the hostel, how close the centre was to the bus stop, but I had no real sense of where I needed to go.
 I had assumed that I might see some signage that would point me in the right direction, but there was no such help.
 I spent the next two and a half hours wandering the long and lonely road that had been my route out there, taking small detours to look for any promising hints of the centre, which I never found.
 However, I did enjoy some serene little walks through the Estonian woods that surrounded the road.